stashed/docs/docs/guides/latest/advanced-use-case/pause-backup.md

 > **Note:** YAML files used in this tutorial are stored in [docs/examples/guides/latest/advanced-use-case/pause-backup](/docs/examples/guides/latest/advanced-use-case/pause-backup) directory of [stashed/doc](https://github.com/stashed/doc) repository.

-## Run Backup
+## Configure Backup

+At first, we need to schedule a backup for a sample workload.
 Here, we are going to deploy a Deployment with a PVC.
 This Deployment will automatically generate some sample data into the PVC.
-Then, we are going to backup this sample data using Stash.
+Then, we are going to configure a scheduled backup for this Deployment.

 **Deploy Deployment:**